Demand for organic and functional food in Russia

-The new law, previously approved by both chambers of the Russian Parliament, will enter force on January 1, 2020.
-The regulation introduces references to “organic product”, “manufacturer of organic product” and “organic agriculture,” as well as sets control over producing, storing, labeling, selling and transporting goods of the kind.
+The new law, previously approved by both chambers of the Russian Parliament, entered force on January 1, 2020.
+The regulation introduces references to “organic produce”, “manufacturer of organic produce” and “organic agriculture,” as well as sets control over producing, storing, labeling, selling and transporting goods of the kind.

 Only products which apply to the conditions in the new bill, and their manufacturers, can be considered “organic”.
 This law adopts models seen in over 80 countries worldwide, restricting the use of agrochemicals and pesticides in production.